 - Make suspension adjustments to deal with the extra weight.
-The bike owner may want to pump some extra compressed air into the bike's tires to make up for additional passenger weight.
+The bike owner may want to pump extra compressed air into the bike’s tires to compensate for additional passenger weight.

 - While seated with your passenger, “adjust the mirror(s) and headlight according to the change in the motorcycle’s angle.”

 - You may want to install a passenger seat and sissy bars.

 Even if your passenger is a motorcycle rider, provide complete instructions before you start.

 - Make sure the child is tall enough to reach the footrests.

 - Ensure the child wears a DOT-approved, snug-fitting helmet that is not top-heavy.

 - In the best-case scenario, the child wears safety clothing, including leather chaps, long jeans, riding boots, shielded gloves, and a riding jacket with a kidney belt.

 - The child should not straddle the bike until it’s started.
 And this is especially true for riders who kick-start their bikes.
 The weight will be off, and this could cause the bike to fall over.

 - The smaller person on the back should hold on to the operator’s belt, waist, or hips.